 Visiting Wrigley Field – Five Tips For Newbies

 If you’re visiting Wrigley Field for the first time, or even the third or fourth time, here are some fan tips for a game at the Friendly Confines.
-Wrigley is one of the most storied ballparks in baseball, but there are things every fan should know.
+Wrigley is one of the most storied ballparks in baseball, but there are things every fan should know when they go.

 Visiting Wrigley Field, Tip #1: Plan ahead for tickets.
 Especially nowadays, with the ownership of the Cubs fielding a champion.
 Wrigley can be a tough ticket in the worst of times; with a competitive team you probably want to avoid the third party markup.
 If you weren’t able to get online when tickets first went on sale, your best bet for a manageable deal on tickets is to check SeatGeek (but know that you can’t print Cubs tickets at home any more, so get them well enough in advance).
 If you see something you can live with, grab it.
 But check the team website first.
 Just in case.